 New England Concerns of Police Survivors

-NE COPS is a 501c non-profit organization that provides peer support to the families of Law Enforcement Officers killed in the line of duty in the New England area.
+New England COPS Chapter is a 501(c)(3) nonprofit organization that provides peer support to the families and co-workers of law enforcement officers killed in the line of duty throughout the New England region.
+For 35 years, our chapter has been dedicated to walking alongside survivors, offering understanding, compassion, and resources during their most difficult times.

-Each year, between 140 and 160 officers are killed in the line of duty and their families and co-workers are left to cope with the tragic loss.
-Concerns of Police Survivors (C.O.P.S.) provides resources to help them rebuild their shattered lives.
-There is no membership fee to join C.O.P.S., for the price paid is already too high.
+Each year, between 140 and 160 officers lose their lives in the line of duty, leaving behind families, friends, and colleagues who must cope with an unimaginable loss.
+Concerns of Police Survivors (C.O.P.S.) offers critical programs and services to help survivors rebuild their lives and find hope after tragedy.
+There is no membership fee to join C.O.P.S.—the price of admission has already been paid.

 C.O.P.S.
 EARNS COVETED 4-STAR RATING FROM CHARITY NAVIGATOR